-The named executive officers each have an employment agreement granting them the contractual right to receive a fixed base salary as described under "Employment Agreements" on page 27 of this proxy statement.
+The named executive officers each have an employment agreement granting them the contractual right to receive a fixed base salary as described under "Employment Agreements" on page 29 of this proxy statement.

 Base salaries are reviewed and adjusted by the Compensation Committee on an annual basis.
-The Compensation Committee seeks to ensure that base salaries are established at levels considered appropriate in light of the responsibilities and duties of our executives as well as at levels which are competitive with amounts paid to executives of other real estate investment trusts, including our peer group companies.
-In determining an individual executive's actual base salary, the Compensation Committee also considers other factors, which may include the executive's past performance and contributions to our success.
+The Compensation Committee seeks to ensure that base salaries are established at levels that reflect the responsibilities and duties of our executives and are competitive with amounts paid to executives of other real estate investment trusts, including our peer group companies.
+In determining an individual executive's actual base salary, the Compensation Committee also considers other factors, which may include the executive's past performance, relative importance, future potential, and contributions to our past success.

 Based on the recommendations received from the Chief Executive Officer (except with respect to the Chief Executive Officer's own salary) and taking into account our company's performance as well as the findings from the Cook report, the Compensation Committee approved the following increases to base salaries for the named executive officers.
-Base salary increases were effective January 1, 2017.
-The following table summarizes salary adjustments approved by the Compensation Committee for 2017:
+Base salary increases were effective January 1, 2018.
+The following table summarizes salary adjustments approved by the Compensation Committee for 2018:

-Named Executive Officer 2017 Base Salary : 2016 Base Salary Year over Year Increase Wendy L. Simpson \$ 675,000 \$ 655,000 3.1 % Pamela J. Shelley-Kessler 400,000 390,000 2.6 % Clint B. Malin 400,000 390,000 2.6 %
+Named Executive Officer 1 2018 Base Salary : 2017 Base Salary Year over Year Increase Wendy L. Simpson \$ 675,000 \$ 675,000 % Pamela J. Shelley-Kessler 425,000 400,000 6.3 % Clint B. Malin 425,000 400,000 6.3 %